mahaloz/mahaloz.re/_posts/2023-02-25-pwnagent-netgear.md

 toc: true
 ---

 Last December, my colleagues and I from [SEFCOM T0](https://sefcom.asu.edu/T0) competed in pwn2own 2022 where we [demonstrated an exploit to get RCE](https://twitter.com/mahal0z/status/1600322330970173441?s=20) in a Synology NAS.
 Although we were proud of this complicated exploit, we had a _much_ simpler, but more impactful, bug in another target that we never got to demo.
 That target was the [Netgear Nighthawk RAX30 Router](https://www.netgear.com/support/product/rax30.aspx), one of the latest and greatest models you can buy.
-Days before the competition, Netgear patched the bug, and several others, in the _RAX30 Router_, the only model at pwn2own, eliminating our submission 😭.
+Days before the competition, Netgear patched the bug, and several others, in the _RAX30 Router_, the only model at pwn2own, eliminating our submission.

 Netgear classified this [patch (1.0.9.92)](https://kb.netgear.com/000065451/Security-Advisory-for-Multiple-Vulnerabilities-on-the-RAX30-PSV-2022-0028-PSV-2022-0073) as a LAN-side RCE, though it's unclear which bugs they are referring to in it.
 However, there is a [blog post by Synacktiv](https://www.synacktiv.com/en/publications/cool-vulns-dont-live-long-netgear-and-pwn2own.html) discovering this bug for a LAN-side exploit, which corresponds to [CVE-2022-47208](https://nvd.nist.gov/vuln/detail/CVE-2022-47208).
 It's important to note that many pwn2own 2022 teams found this bug at the same time, but until now, none have mentioned its use on WAN-side.